wavefrontHQ/docs/pages/doc/alerts.md

 </li>

 <li>
-(Optional) If you are protecting metrics in your environment with <a href="metrics_security.html">metrics security policies</a> , check the <strong>Secure Metrics Details</strong> check box.
+(Optional) If you are protecting metrics in your environment with <a href="metrics_security.html">metrics security policies</a>, select the <strong>Secure Metrics Details</strong> check box.
 A simplified alert notification is sent.

 <table>
 <tbody>